-I'm a therapist because I passionately believe that no one should have to walk through life shackled to an eating disorder, addiction, people-pleasing, or any other self-destructive coping mechanism.
+I'm a therapist because I passionately believe that no one should have to walk through life shackled to their inner critic, an unhealthy relationship, people-pleasing, or any other self-destructive coping mechanism.

 I also believe that:

 You, like the rest of us, were born with inherent worthiness and value.
 But for a variety of reasons, we sometimes need help being able to perceive our own value/worth, and until we do, that "not good enough" nagging feeling can get in our way big time.

 In our culture (and often in our families), we have some pretty screwed up ideas about femininity, masculinity, success, and beauty — and these often have to be explored and unlearned before we can feel more comfortable being uniquely who we are.